 "Great Power and Foreign Policy," 2017 (co-authored with Carla Martinez Machain and Rebecca Kaye), Oxford Research Encyclopedia of Politics.

-"Trust building while peacekeeping: The role of peacekeepers as unbiased monitors," (co-authored with Sam Whitt and Rick K. Wilson), submitted for review
+"Trust building while peacekeeping: The role of peacekeepers as unbiased monitors," (co-authored with Sam Whitt and Rick K. Wilson), in progress

 Abstract: Do perceptions of bias among third-party peacekeepers affect levels of trust between groups in conflict?
 We argue that unbiased peacekeepers are most effective at promoting trust.
 We first demonstrate this through survey data on ethnocentric attitudes across Bosnian Serbs and Muslims in the presence of Russian versus NATO peacekeepers in Bosnia-Herzegovina.
 We find strong correlations between the types of peacekeepers and responses by belligerents.
 To further isolate the effect of bias on trust, we use an iterated trust game in a laboratory setting.
 Taken together, the findings suggest that biased peacekeepers impede trust while unbiased peacekeepers promote greater cooperation post-conflict.